 Fungal skin infections and nail infections appear red and itchy, but they are not usually serious.
 Fungal infections like athlete’s foot, jock itch, and ringworm are easy to pick up and transmit to others.
 In healthy people, the fungus does not spread quickly, so they are easy to treat.
 If you spend a lot of time at the public pool or gym, you need to be extra careful to guard against yeast infections.

 Fungi are present everywhere, but they are too small to be seen with the naked eye.
 Fungi can live outdoors on plants and in the soil; indoors on furniture surfaces and in the air; and on people’s skin and even inside your body.
 There are millions of fungal species, but only a few hundred of them can make people sick.

-The red, itchy, scaly rashes can be irritating and can drive you crazy.
+The scaly, itchy red rash can be irritating and can drive you crazy.
 But most fungal infections are not dangerous, and you can usually treat them easily with creams.
-If you tend to get repeated fungal infections, talk to your doctor about preventing them from returning.
+If you tend to get repeated fungal infections, talk to your doctor and get additional information about preventing them from returning.

 Because the symptoms of most of these fungal infections can be very similar to those of other illnesses, proper diagnosis and treatment often get delayed.
 The more you know about fungal infections and your chances of getting one – the better you can protect your health.

 What are Different Types of Skin Fungal Infection?

 All fungi thrive in moist, warm environments, and hence fungal skin infections can often develop in sweaty or damp areas that do not get much airflow.
 Some of these areas include the groin, feet, and folds of skin.